 Cat’s don’t like to consume dead or dying animals.
 They are averse to decomposed flesh which contains monophosphate nucleotides.
-Cat’s also prefer a food temperature between 15-50 degrees celsius.
+Cat’s also prefer a food temperature between 15-50 degrees Celsius.

 When preparing your cat’s food, it makes sense that preparing them to a warm temperature mimics their consumption of killed prey.

-Putting your cat food in the microwave for a short period and heating it to between 15-50 degrees Celcius will help picky eaters.
+Putting your cat food in the microwave for a short period and heating it to between 15-50 degrees Celsius will help picky eaters.
 Another option is to add additional warm water to wet cat food.

 Meat by-products may be less palatable (as they may contain dead, dying, or disease state animal parts) than high-quality parts.

 Bottom Line: Cats prefer warm food between 15-50 degrees Celsius.